billchen2k/se-faq/README.md

 A guide and simple QA platform for Software Engineering / Computer Science freshmen in East China Normal University.

-> The SE-FAQ is powered and maintained by BillC at BillChen2k/se-faq
->
-> The CS version is forked and maintained by jxtxzzw at jxtxzzw/se-faq

 ## Techstack:

 - client: vue, vuetify, axios